The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

-This fixation on immigration is illogical and foolish.
+This fixation on immigration is foolish.

 Immigration is a permanent solution to a temporary problem if there is a skills shortage.

 If there are skills shortages in Britain, then our schools and universities are not doing a good job.

 I know the tricks that employers can get up to when they want to increase their profits.

-American computer companies used to come over to Britain and recruit British computer software engineers not because they were better than their American counterparts.
+American companies came to Britain to recruit British computer staff not because they were better than their American counterparts.

-In 2011, Labour’s disastrous £12billion NHS computer system was axed.
+In 2011, the axe fell on Labour’s £12billion NHS computer system.

-A few weeks ago British Airways suffered a global IT system failure so serious that it cancelled all its flights out of London’s Heathrow and Gatwick airports for a few days.
+BA cancelled all its flights out of London’s Heathrow and Gatwick airports for a few days.

 Temporary Work Permits v Passports

-So, it’s an immigration myth that we have to give passports and a permanent right of settlement to every foreign worker.
+So, it’s an immigration myth that we have to give passports to every foreign worker.

 As Enoch Powell once said, “We must be mad, literally mad!”